dlebansais/Sign-Up-Sign-In-Guidelines/README.md

 1. Server: **return to Client** success or failure.
 1. Client: in case of success, notify the user of their successful sign up.
 In case of failure, there are several possibilities, like a password or answer that doesn't match, but also a credential already activated, or the validity period elapsed.
 Identifying the reason and being able to help the user fix it depends on the implementation, and won't be specified here.

-###Sign in
+### Sign in

 1. Client: **obtain from User** (*identifier*).
 The identifier can be either the username or email address.
-1. Client: **send to Server** (*identifier*).
+2. Client: **send to Server** (*identifier*).
-1. Server: perform a database cleanup.
+3. Server: perform a database cleanup.
-1. Server: check if *identifier* is a match for any active credential, by username or email address.
+4. Server: check if *identifier* is a match for any active credential, by username or email address.
 If it is, get the associated *salt* and *password settings*.
-(For example, perfom a `SELECT salt, password_settings FROM credentials WHERE active=1 AND (username='<identifier>' OR email_address='<identifier>');` query).
+(For example, perfom a `SELECT salt, password_settings FROM credentials WHERE active = 1 AND (username = '<identifier>' OR email_address = '<identifier>');` query).
-1. Server: **return to client** either success and (*salt*;*password settings*), or failure.
+5. Server: **return to client** either success and (*salt*; *password settings*), or failure.
-1. Client: in case of failure, return to the first step.
+6. Client: in case of failure, return to the first step.
-1. Client: otherwise, **obtain from User** (*password*).
-  - Similarly to sign up, the username and password could be in the same form, but ideally the client software asks for the password separately.
+7. Client: otherwise, **obtain from User** (*password*).
+Similarly to sign up, the username and password could be in the same form, but ideally the client software asks for the password separately.
-2. Client: encrypt the password, using the user-provided value and server-provided salt and settings (see step 9 of sign up).
+8. Client: encrypt the password, using the user-provided value and server-provided salt and settings (see step 9 of sign up).
-1. Client: **send to Server** (*identifier*;*encrypted password*;*password settings*).
+9. Client: **send to Server** (*identifier*; *encrypted password*; *password settings*).
-1. Server: check if the credential is a match for any active credential, by username or email address.
+10. Server: check if the credential is a match for any active credential, by username or email address.
 If it is, grant access.
 (For example, perfom a `SELECT username, salt, password_settings, ...
-FROM credential WHERE active=1 AND password='<encrypted password>' AND password_settings='<password settings>' AND (username='<identifier>' OR email_address='<identifier>');` query).
+FROM credentials WHERE active = 1 AND password = '<encrypted password>' AND password_settings = '<password settings>' AND (username = '<identifier>' OR email_address = '<identifier>');` query).
   - How access is granted is not specified here, it depends on how the system will proceed from there.
 Typically, the server would generate a session ID that allows to read/write other databases.
   - In the example query above, note the `, ...` ellipsis.
 It means "...and other fields", but it does **NOT** mean any of the encrypted fields, such as encrypted_password.
 These must never be selected.
-In particular, do **NOT** use a query starting with `SELECT * FROM credential WHERE ...`.
+In particular, do **NOT** use a query starting with `SELECT * FROM credentials WHERE ...`.
 The reason is that it could leak the password, something we can always avoid.
   - *Username*, *salt* and *password settings* are explicity selected so they can be returned to the client.
-1. Server: in case of success, cancel any scheduled deletion, for example with a `UPDATE credentials SET delete_date = NULL WHERE username = '<username>' AND password = '<encrypted password>' AND password_settings = '<password settings>' AND active = 1 AND delete_date <> NULL;` query.
+11. Server: in case of success, cancel any scheduled deletion, for example with a `UPDATE credentials SET delete_date = NULL WHERE username = '<username>' AND password = '<encrypted password>' AND password_settings = '<password settings>' AND active = 1 AND delete_date <> NULL;` query.
+Note that, since we have cleaned up the database before starting looking for the credential, the delete operation is properly canceled.
+However, in case of asynchronous cleanup (i.e. from a separate thread), care must be taken to synchronize the sign in thread and the cleanup thread, otherwise the credential could be deleted after step 10 but before step 11.
-1. Server: **return to client** either success or failure, with in case of success the *username*, *salt*, *password settings* and whatever is necessary to continue using the system as a signed in user.
-If the delete date field was cleared in the database, it might be a good idea to also tell the client, to notify the user that their scheduled delete account operation has been canceled.
+12. Server: **return to client** either success or failure, with in case of success the *username*, *salt*, *password settings* and whatever is necessary to continue using the system as a signed-in user.
+If the delete date field was cleared in the database, it might be a good idea to also tell the client, to notify the user that their scheduled delete operation has been canceled.

-###Change password
+### Change password

 For all change of credential information, it is expected that the user is already signed in.
 However, it's a common practice to allow users to stay signed in over sessions by allowing them to keep the session token.
-Even if it was required from users to explicitely sign in every time they want to work with the system, they could still take a short break and leave their computer accessible by others with while the session is active.
+Even if it was required from users to explicitely sign in every time they want to work with the system, they could still take a short break and leave their computer accessible by others while the session is active.

 For these reasons, it must be required that the user enter their password any time they want to change part of their credential information: username, password, or email address.

 This section is specific to changing the password, but considerations stated above are also valid for other changes.

-1. Client: **obtain from User** (*password*;*new password*).
+1. Client: **obtain from User** (*password*; *new password*).
   - Since there will be no other opportunities for the user to confirm the new password, it's a good idea to ask them to type it twice at this stage, and verify the two versions are equal.
   - Because we require the user to be already signed in, *username*, *salt* and *password settings* are known to the client software.
-1. Client: encrypt the old and new passwords, using the user-provided values (see step 9 of sign up).
+2. Client: encrypt the old and new passwords, using user-provided values (see step 9 of sign up).
   - This section doesn't cover it, but if for some reason password settings had to be changed, it would be the right time to do it.
 In what follows, we will therefore consider *password settings* and *new password settings* to be different.
 In practice, the client software will just reuse old settings for the new password.
-1. Client: **send to Server** (*username*;*encrypted password*;*password settings*;*encrypted new password*;*new password settings*).
+3. Client: **send to Server** (*username*; *encrypted password*; *password settings*; *encrypted new password*; *new password settings*).
-1. Server: perform a conditional replacement of the old password and old password settings with the new ones.
+4. Server: perform a conditional replacement of the old password and old password settings with the new ones.
   - The *username*, *encrypted password* and *password settings* must obviously match what's in the database.
   - The credential must be active.
   - This is done with a query similar to `UPDATE credentials SET password = '<encrypted new password>', password_settings = '<new password settings>' WHERE username = '<username>' AND password = '<encrypted password>' AND password_settings = '<password settings>' AND active = 1;`.
-1. Server: **return to client** success or failure.
+5. Server: **return to client** success or failure.
-  - Failure can be, for example, if the current password doesn't match what's in the database.
+  - Failure can be, for example, if the current password doesn't match the database credential.

 ### Change email address

-See the [change password](#change_password) section above for considerations regarding changing credential information.
+See the [change password](#change-password) section above for considerations regarding changing credential information.

-1. Client: **obtain from User** (*password*;*new email address*).
+1. Client: **obtain from User** (*password*; *new email address*).
   - A confirmation email will be sent to the new address.
 Therefore, it is not necessary to ask the user to confirm the address in other ways, such as entering it twice.
   - Because we require the user to be already signed in, *username*, *salt* and *password settings* are known to the client software.
-1. Client: encrypt the password, using the user-provided value (see step 9 of sign up).
+2. Client: encrypt the password, using the user-provided value (see step 9 of sign up).
-1. Client: **send to Server** (*username*;*encrypted password*;*password settings*;*new email address*).
+3. Client: **send to Server** (*username*; *encrypted password*; *password settings*; *new email address*).
-1. Server: perform a conditional replacement of the email address with the new one.
+4. Server: perform a conditional replacement of the email address with the new one.
   - The *username*, *encrypted password* and *password settings* must obviously match what's in the database.
   - The credential must be active.
   - This is done with a query similar to `UPDATE credentials SET email_address = '<new email address>' WHERE username = '<username>' AND password = '<encrypted password>' AND password_settings = '<password settings>' AND active = 1;`.
-1. Server: in case of success, send a confirmation email at the new address.
+5. Server: in case of success, send a confirmation email at the new address.
-1. Server: **return to client** success or failure.
+6. Server: **return to client** success or failure.
-  - Failure can be, for example, if the current password doesn't match what's in the database.
+  - Failure can be, for example, if the current password doesn't match the database credential.
   - Note that we don't check at this time if the address is valid.
 This is because the email must go through actors that we don't control, such as email servers, spam filters and other niceties of the internet.
-Therefore, the client at this point should display message that looks like this:
+Therefore, the client at this point should display a message that looks like this:
 > Check your reception box for the confirmation email.
 If you did not receive it, it can be due to several causes, for example a spam filter, but one of them is that you may have misspelled the address.
 The change won't be complete until you see the confirmation email.

 ### Change username